edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 >   in the "waves" DataFrame.
 How many records contain these values?
 >
 > 3. Experiment with other queries.
 Create a query that finds all rows with a
->   Tpeak > or equal to 10.
+>   Tpeak greater than or equal to 10.
 >
 > 4. The `~` symbol in Python can be used to return the OPPOSITE of the
 >   selection that you specify in Python.
 It is equivalent to **is not in**.
->   Write a query that selects all rows with Country NOT equal to 'England' or 'Wales' in
+>   Write a query that selects all rows with Quadrant NOT equal to 'south' or 'east' in
 >   the "waves" data.
 {: .challenge}